Archie Duncan

 Street Corner Street Corner (1953) Character: Chief Inspector

-X the Unknown X the Unknown (1956) Character: Sgt.
+X: The Unknown X: The Unknown (1956) Character: Sgt.
 Yeardye

 Army radiation experiments awaken a subterranean monster from a fissure that feeds on energy and proceeds to terrorise a remote Scottish village.
 An American research scientist at a nearby nuclear plant joins with a British investigator to discover why the victims were radioactively burned and why, shortly thereafter, a series of radiation-related incidents are occurring in an ever-growing straight line away from the fissure.